moneybutton/yours-channels/docs/yours_lightning_03.md

 A HTLC between Alice (A) and Bob (B) expresses the following:

-> An output can be spent by B if he can present a secret immediately, or by A after two days
+> An output can be spent by B if he can present a secret within two day, or by A after that

 This can be encoded by the following output script